-Michelle Houston, Senior Vice President of Marketing Strategy, is an integrative marketing executive with a 20+ year proven track record.
-She delivers results and quickly adapts to new challenges with the initiative to identify and seize opportunities.
-Her proven ability to set strategic planning and execution in an ever-changing marketing environment will lead companies to deliver significant results.
-Working with companies from large to small, Michelle is focused on developing and integrating cross channel marketing plans that maximize revenue while meeting budgeted ROI goals.
-Her on-hands experience with digital marketing programs combined with in-depth catalog marketing experience makes her a valuable resource within any organization.
+Michelle Houston, Executive Vice President of Marketing Strategy, is an integrative marketing executive with a 20+ year proven track record.
+Michelle has dedicated her career in guiding brands in innovative ways by combining strategy and data-driven insights with honesty and transparency.
+Working with companies from small to large, Michelle is focused on developing and integrating cross-channel marketing plans that maximize contribution revenue while meeting budgeted ROI goals.
+Her hands-on experience with digital marketing programs combined with in-depth catalog and print marketing experience makes her a valuable partner.

 Get in touch with Michelle